frankhale/toby/README.md

 Express web application that is spawned from a regular Node process so that more deployment scenarios are possible.

-A Toby deployment would ship the regular Node.exe and Node.dll files along side the source code.
-We know NW.js and Electron ship with Node embedded but shipping Node as an external resource allows us to run Toby's server in a regular Node process and unencumbered by NW.js / Electron specific compiling requirements for any potential native Node modules we may want to use in the future.
+A Toby deployment would ship the regular `node.exe` and `node.lib` files along side the source code.
+We know NW.js and Electron ship with Node embedded but shipping Node as an external resource allows us to run Toby's server in a regular Node process and unencumbered by NW.js / Electron specific compiling requirements for any potential native Node modules we may want to use nor or in the future.
 The only native Node module being at the moment is SQLite3.

 Having Toby behind an Express app makes it fairly trivial to deploy to NW.js, Electron and support a regular web browser.